Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 They nodded, his thinking killers ready to go.
 Riding that line between grim and savage.
 There was no need for any more words, no need for an inspiring speech—they’d already had all that.
 So Costello did his rounds, watched the men, watched the techs, watched the preparations…

 He would be the last into his tube.
-He’d given everyone a word and his personal attention---he loved them all and this could well be the last moment they ever saw each other.
+He’d given everyone a word and his personal attention - he loved them all and this could well be the last moment they ever saw each other.
 That very important step done, there were only two things left to do.

 First, he had to report to General Jackson, to let her know the HEAT was ready.
 To his utter lack of surprise, she was in the company of King Alexander.